Herd Immunity Normality : 2021 Outlook of COVID-19 in the US

 Back to Top

 We use vaccination data from the Centers for Disease Control and Prevention (CDC).
 We upload the raw and adjusted CDC vaccination time series datafor download on GitHub.
-It contains every CDC vaccination update since they started releasing data on Dec 20, 2020 through March 7, 2021.
+It contains daily CDC vaccination updates since they started releasing data on Dec 20, 2020.

 While we release daily past infections estimates for every state and county, we are currently not releasing our vaccination and infections forecasts.
 This is due to 1) the limitations and noisiness in the existing data 2) the high degree of uncertainty for the future and 3) the reliance on numerous assumptions (outlined below).
 As a result, we believe these projections are best suited to be viewed in the context of everything outlined on this page, and should best not be used independently.
 Without all the necessary context/assumptions, the results can easily be misinterpreted.